The Wonder Years

-The Wonder Years is an American coming-of-age comedy television series created by Neal Marlens and Carol Black.
+The Wonder Years is an American coming-of-age comedy-drama television series created by Neal Marlens and Carol Black.
 The series premiered on ABC on January 31, 1988, immediately after the network's broadcast of Super Bowl XXII, and ended on May 12, 1993.
 The series stars Fred Savage as Kevin Arnold, a teenager growing up in a suburban middle-class family in the late 1960s and early 1970s.
 It co-stars Dan Lauria as his father Jack, Alley Mills as his mother Norma, Jason Hervey as his brother Wayne, Olivia d'Abo as his sister Karen, Josh Saviano as his best friend Paul Pfeiffer, and Danica McKellar as his girlfriend Winnie Cooper, with narration by Daniel Stern as an adult version of Kevin.

 The show earned a spot in the Nielsen Top 30 during its first four seasons.
 TV Guide named it one of the 20 best shows of the 1980s.
 After six episodes, The Wonder Years won a Primetime Emmy Award for Outstanding Comedy Series at the 40th Primetime Emmy Awards in 1988.
 In addition, at age 13, Fred Savage became the youngest actor ever nominated as Outstanding Lead Actor for a Comedy Series at the 41st Primetime Emmy Awards.
 The show was also awarded a Peabody Award in 1989 for "pushing the boundaries of the sitcom format and using new modes of storytelling".
 In total, the series won 22 awards and was nominated for 54 more.
 In 1997, "My Father's Office" was ranked number 29 on TV Guides 100 Greatest Episodes of All Time, and in the 2009 revised list, the pilot episode was ranked number 43.
 In 2016, Rolling Stone ranked The Wonder Years number 63 on its list of 100 Greatest TV Shows of All Time.
 In 2017, James Charisma of Paste ranked the show's opening sequence number 14 on a list of the 75 Best TV Title Sequences of All Time.
 As of recent years, many critics and fans consider The Wonder Years to be a classic with tremendous impact on the industry over the years, inspiring many other shows and how they are structured.